oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Holder's cryptographic keys.
 Altogether, leaked SD-JWT credentials may have a high monetary value on black markets.

 Due to these risks, systems implementing SD-JWT SHOULD be designed to minimize the amount of data that is stored.
-All involved parties SHOULD store SD-JWTs only for as long as needed, including in log files.
+All involved parties SHOULD store SD-JWTs containing privacy-sensitive data only for as long as needed, including in log files.

-Issuers SHOULD NOT store SD-JWTs after issuance.
+After Issuance, Issuers SHOULD NOT store the Issuer-signed JWT or the respective Disclosures if they contain privacy-sensitive data.

 Holders SHOULD store SD-JWTs only in encrypted form, and, wherever possible, use hardware-backed encryption